Nishukumari1996/starter-hugo-academic/content/publication/Drone_Landing/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Path Planning", "Quadrotor", "Drone", "Autonomous Vehicle", "Navigation", "Control", "Robotics"]
+tags = ["Path Planning", "Quadrotor", "Drone", "Autonomous Vehicle", "Navigation", "Reinforcement Learning", "Deep Learning", "Control", "Robotics"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.